Are your Christmas poinsettias still going strong? See our tips for keeping poinsettias alive well beyond the holidays.

 For those unaware, the showy red parts of Poinsettia plants are not the flowers; rather, they are modified leaves known as bracts.
 The actual “flower” on a poinsettia plant is the yellow bloom found right at the center of the bracts.

-Let’s lay to rest the myth that poinsettias are poisonous.
+Let’s lay to rest once and for all the popular myth that poinsettias are dangerously poisonous.

-Poinsettias are not poisonous despite what some people think.
-According to the Poison Control Information Center, the average person would have to eat 500 to 700 leaves to have any harmful affect such as serious digestive problems.
+Thanks to an urban legend that began circulating in the early 1900s, it’s commonly believed that poinsettia leaves are toxic enough to kill a small child.
+In fact, poinsettias are not poisonous to a dangerous degree.
+According to the Poison Control Information Center, the average person would have to eat 500 to 700 leaves to see any harmful effects such as serious digestive problems.
 The USDA reports that it has no evidence of anyone dying from eating poinsettias.

-Poinsettias are euphorbias, a plant family known for its white, milky latex sap.
-Years ago, researchers at Ohio State University did indeed feed huge quantities of poinsettia parts to rats with no ill effects.
+Poinsettias are part of the genus Euphorbia, which includes many plants known for their white, milky, latex sap.
+Years ago, researchers at Ohio State University did indeed feed huge quantities of poinsettia parts to rats and no ill effects were seen.
 To replicate their test, a 50-pound child would have to eat 500 leaves.
-That said, people with latex allergies can be sensitive to the milky sap and should be careful when handling the plants to avoid a rash.
+(That said, people with latex allergies can be sensitive to the milky sap and should be careful when handling the plants to avoid a rash.)

 It’s still best not to have animals or children eating plants; the sap can cause a mildly upset tummy and skin irritation.
-Keep plants out of reach.
-Fortunately, poinsettia leaves have an awful taste that animals and children would have a hard time eating them.
+Keep plants out of reach, but don’t treat them like poison ivy.
+Fortunately, poinsettia leaves have an awful taste that animals and children would have a hard time eating large amounts of them.

 The colored leaves, known as bracts, are not the poinsettia plant’s flowers.
 They are the tiny yellow or orange buds in the center.